Niharika07-B/Amazon-Q-CLI-Lunar-Rover-Rush-Game/README.md

 ## 🕹️ How to Play

-Start the Game
+   1.Start the Game

     Launch the game using python main.py and begin your lunar journey.

-Control the Rover
+   2.Control the Rover

     Use the arrow keys (← ↑ ↓ →) to move your lunar rover across the surface of the moon.

-Collect Fuel Tanks 🛢️
+   3.Collect Fuel Tanks 🛢️

     Fuel drains over time.
 Pick up fuel tanks to keep your rover running and avoid game over.

-Score Points ⭐
+   4.Score Points ⭐

       Earn points as you collect items or travel longer distances.
 Try to beat your high score!

-Avoid Running Out of Fuel
+   5.Avoid Running Out of Fuel

       If your fuel hits zero, the game ends.
 You’ll have to restart to try again.

-Replay & Improve
+   6.Replay & Improve

      Keep playing to get better and set new high scores!

-See the README files in those directories for more information on the expected file names.

 ## Game Modes